esterpena/esterpena/README.md

 - 👀 I’m interested in JavaScript, DevSecOps, and AWS
 - 🌱 I’m currently learning Github Actions
 - 💞️ I’m looking to collaborate on tech equity!
-- 📫 How to reach me ...
-  - @mxesterpena on twitter
+- 📫 Reach me @mxesterpena on twitter

 <!---
 esterpena/esterpena is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.